-1 = Beginning/Novice The educator demonstrates serious difficulties w implementation of this standard; he/she exhibits a la awareness about the need for and/or the ways demonstrate the standard. k of with implementation of the standard, but is 3 = Proficient The educator consistently demonstrates what is expected for the standard. --- -- --
+1 = Beginning/Novice The educator demonstrates serious difficulties with implementation of this standard; he/she exhibits a lack of awareness about the need for and/or the ways to demonstrate the standard.
+2 = Progressing The educator demonstrates occasional difficulties with implementation of the standard, but is generally successful and able to handle situations independently.
+3 = Proficient The educator consistently demonstrates what is expected for the standard. -- -- --